Model Interface

 .radialextent(::MyGaussian)

 : This defines the model's default radial extent.
-For a Gaussian, we will consider the radial extent to be $5σ$, soradialextent(::MyGaussian) = 5.0
+For a Gaussian, we will consider the radial extent to be $5σ$, soradialextent(m::MyGaussian) = 5.0*m.size

 This completely defines the model interface for VLBISkyModels

 .
 With this, you can call the usual user API to evaluate, fit, and plot the model.
 Additionally, we can start talking about adding multiple Gaussians and modifying them.
-For instance, suppose you want an elliptical Gaussian with a flux of 2 Jy.
+For instance, with a flux of 2 Jy.
 This can be created by VLBISkyModels

 as follows: